KL Monorail: David Chelliah accident

 Prior to the opening, on 16 August 2002 an accident occurred during a test run involving a 13.4 kg safety wheel falling off a train and hitting the head of a pedestrian walking under the monorail viaduct at Jalan Sultan Ismail.
 The victim, David Chelliah, a journalist, suffered injuries that required hospitalisation.

 On 7 March 2003, Chelliah filed a MYR 5 million negligence suit against the companies involved in the design, installation and operation of the trains, as well as the Director-General of Railways.
-On 8 April 2003, the High Court ruled that the Monorail company was liable for the incident, but not the Director-General of Railways.
+On 8 April 2003, the High Court ruled that the monorail company was liable for the incident, but not the Director-General of Railways.
 Although the monorail company reported that any such accident was "unlikely" as six bolts would have to be removed for it to occur and furthermore, a check of all 23 other safety wheels on the train involved did not turn up any other issues, the high court judgement ruled that the monorail company "failed to provide a reasonable explanation as to how the safety wheel had come off the train and instead relied on the possibility that there had been tampering by unknown persons".

 As a result of this accident, the launch of the monorail was postponed.

 Burst tyre incident

-On 22 January 2005, a pneumatic load tyre suddenly burst and caused two female passengers to be injured.
-The train, carrying about 30 passengers, was about to move from Chow Kit station to Titiwangsa station when the incident occurred at about 8.50pm.
-The burst tyre caused a rubber sidewall panel to flip open which then hit the side of a passenger seat and injured a woman's legs and another woman's hands.
+On 22 January 2005, a pneumatic load tyre suddenly burst and injured two female passengers.
+The train, carrying about 30 passengers, was about to depart from Chow Kit station to Titiwangsa station when the incident occurred at about 8.50pm.
+The burst tyre caused a rubber sidewall panel to flip open and hit the side of a passenger seat, injuring one woman in the legs and another woman in the hands.
 Train services were suspended for about 30 minutes following the incident.